maths/stack-web/website_files/CaseStudies/2024/Parsons.md

         <figcaption class="figure-caption">A proof tree representing the proof of "\(n\) is odd if and only if \(n^2\) is odd."</figcaption>
     </figure>
 </div>
 In the above diagram, we represent structural logical reasoning by diamonds and singular deductive proof steps by rectangles.
 Each structural diamond has its own specific properties; the \(\Leftrightarrow\) diamond, for example, has the property that it is a binary node whose children commute.

 To implement proof trees in STACK, we developed a Maxima proof library in STACK called `prooflib.mac` which contains a number of functions which represent various structural diamond nodes.
 For example, the function `proof_iff` takes two arguments and satisfies `proof_iff(A, B) = proof_iff(B, A)`, whereas the function `proof` takes an arbitrary number of arguments which must appear in order.
 See the <a href="https://docs.stack-assessment.org/en/Proof/Proof_CAS_library/" target="_blank">documentation</a> for more information on these proof functions.

 ## A proof assessment algorithm

+A Parson's problem involves dragging and dropping pre-written lines into order, so that the student's answer is a list.
-A model answer for a Parson's problem in STACK takes the form of a proof tree.
+However, the teacher's model answer for a Parson's problem in STACK takes the form of a proof tree.
 This is so that the system is able to capture all the non-unique correct proofs for the given set of proof steps.
-However, a student's answer is simply a list of steps.
 To understand whether the student's flat list of steps is a correct ordering we first use the proof-tree representation to generate all possible correct orderings of the steps as a list.
 Then, we iterate over all correct list and compare the student's list using the Damerau-Levenshtein distance, which we will describe in more detail below.
 If, for some correct list, this metric returns zero then the student's answer is a match and they have a correct proof.
 If not, then the student has an incorrect ordering of steps and, moreover, the Damerau-Levenshtein distance allows us to track exactly which modifications the student needs to make to change their incorrect proof into a correct proof.